Before getting started

 - the types of remuneration: all types of fixed remuneration are available.
 You can add theoretical variable items as soon as they have been created as fixed remuneration items (for example, a theoretical bonus).
 Consult this help sheet for more information.

-Once you have created your campaign, follow the four steps to set it up.
+Once you have created your campaign, follow the next four steps to set it up.

 1. Population and stakeholders

-This stage consists of selecting and locking in the group eligible for this campaign, as adding new employees during the campaign is not authorized.
+This step consists of selecting and locking in the group eligible for this campaign, as adding new employees during the campaign is not authorized.

 1.1 - The target population

 By default, all employees of the selected establishments are present.
 You can specify the scope by defining exclusion rules.
-Exclusion criteria can be by seniority (for example, to exclude all employees with less than 6 months of service), department, occupation category, or user (to exclude employees individually).
+Exclusion criteria can be by seniority (for example, to exclude all employees with less than six months of seniority), department, occupation category, or user (to exclude employees individually).

 1.2 - Compensation request managers